SnowyMouse/invader/README.md

 - [What operating systems are supported?]
 - [Who owns my map when I build it?]
 - [Why GPL and not MIT or BSD?]
-- [How can I get Invader under a different license?]
 - [Why is Invader multiple programs?]
 - [Are there any GUI tools?]
 - [Are 32-bit Windows builds available?]